 Hadjer is a PhD student at the Welsh School of Architecture, who is awarded a postgraduate scholarship sponsored by the Algerian government and the Ministry of Higher Education to pursue her studies in the UK.

-- Bachelor’s thesis: "Artistic Styles in Victorian Britain: Architecture and Fashion", Algeria, 2014
+- Bachelor’s thesis: "Artistic Styles in Victorian Britain: Architecture and Fashion", University of Oran, Algeria, 2014